-A good infrared thermometer will let you stand well away from the heat and still give you a quick and accurate read on the temperature of whatever you point it at, making it a massively useful addition to your arsenal.
+A good infrared thermometer will let you stand at a safe distance from the heat and still give you a quick and accurate read on the temperature of whatever you point it at, making it a massively useful addition to your arsenal.

 To make sure you’re working with the best possible kit, we’ve put together an in-depth review of some of the best infrared thermometers available.

 - Our Top 6 Picks for Best Infrared Thermometer in 2019

 - How to use an infrared thermometer

 - What features to consider when buying an IR Thermometer

 - How to get the most of out your infrared thermometer in the kitchen

 - How do I calibrate an infrared thermometer?